-Best Practices Making Epoxy Resin Tables
+Best Practices for Making Epoxy Resin Tables

 What grit should I sand the timber to?